1893–94 Oregon Agricultural Aggies football team: New Year's Ball

-Game 4: vs. Multnomah Athletic Club second team
+January 20, 1894: vs. Multnomah Athletic Club second team

-Early in January 1894, the Aggies football team received a challenge from the Multnomah Athletic Club "Juniors" (second team).
+Early in January 1894, the Agric football team received a challenge from the Multnomah Athletic Club "Juniors" (second team).
 A game was hastily scheduled for Friday, January 19, with the actual date contest later moved back one day to Saturday, January 20.
 As the home team, the Aggies were responsible for the traveling expenses of the Portland squad, with a sum of $100 agreed upon.
 Of this amount, a collection from professors of the school raised $30, with the remaining $70 to be generated by gate receipts.

 The Multnomah Athletic Club arrived at 1 pm on game day aboard a special Oregon Pacific Railroad train sent down from Portland.
 The team was received at the station and taken to a dormitory where they were served lunch.
 Both teams entered the muddy field at 2:45 pm to begin the contest, which ultimately kicked off at 2:52 pm.

+Game conditions were highly sub-optimum.
+One reporter opened his story in the poetry of Oregon: "In mud six inches deep and rain falling in torrents..."

-Neither team could move the ball in the first half, with the Aggies gaining the best opportunity when they took over the ball on the Multnomahs' 20 yard line after the visitors turned over the ball on downs.
+Unsurprisingly, neither team could move the ball in the first half, with the Aggies gaining the best opportunity when they took over the ball on the Multnomahs' 20 yard line after the visitors turned over the ball on downs.
 As the Aggies drove toward the end zone, fullback R.W.
 Terrell fumbled the ball.
 Multnomah Athletic recovered but were driven into their own end zone for a two-point safety, with Aggie quarterback Will Bloss making the tackle.
 So the score stood at the end of the 30-minute first half: Oregon Agricultural College 2, Multnomah Athletic Club Juniors 0.

-The OAC college band and the Telescope String Band of Albany entertained the crowd during the intermission, with horns and other noisemakers in evidence in the crowd.
+The OAC college band and the Telescope String Band of Albany entertained the crowd during the intermission, with horns and other noisemakers in evidence.
+Some 600 soaked spectators, men and women, stood throughout the entire game.

-During the second half the Aggies received the ball and drove down the field, with quarterback Will Bloss popping one run for a twenty yard gain.
+During the second half the Agrics received the ball and drove down the field, with quarterback Will Bloss popping one run for a twenty yard gain.
 Mixing their runs left, right, and center, the Aggies pushed the ball to the five yard line, which provided an opportunity for Captain Burnett to score the only touchdown of the game.
 The four points made the score 6-0, but Aggie kicker Desborough's effort for two points after touchdown sailed wide of the goalposts, keeping the Multnomahs in a one-score game.

 Either side could move the ball against the other for the rest of the game, with Multnomah Athletic Club running out of time at the end of the game with the ball on the Aggies' fifteen yard line.
-Every courtesy had been allowed — the half had already been extended eight minutes to give the visitors a chance to score.
-Four Aggie players — Bloss, Burnett, Nash, and Small — played every play of the entire 60-minute game.
+Every courtesy had been allowed – the half had already been extended eight minutes to give the visitors a chance to score.
+Four Aggie players – Bloss, Burnett, Nash, and Small – played every play of the entire 60-minute game.